Science Topics

 What Makes 3I/ATLAS So Unusual

 3I/ATLAS follows in the footsteps of two famous predecessors: 1I/ʻOumuamua, the cigar-shaped object detected in 2017 that sparked debate about its origin, and 2I/Borisov, a more conventional-looking comet observed in 2019.
-According to NASA’s planetary defence team, 3I/ATLAS is travelling on a hyperbolic trajectory at roughly 60 kilometres per second relative to the Sun — far too fast to be gravitationally bound to our star.
+According to NASA’s planetary defense team, 3I/ATLAS is travelling on a hyperbolic trajectory at roughly 60 kilometers per second relative to the Sun — far too fast to be gravitationally bound to our star.
 That extreme velocity, combined with its eccentric orbital path, confirms it originated from another planetary system.

 Early spectroscopic measurements suggest the comet is unusually rich in carbon dioxide compared to water ice, a chemical fingerprint that may offer rare insight into the conditions in its parent star system.
-Estimates of its nucleus size have varied considerably, with some studies suggesting a diameter of several kilometres — potentially making it the largest interstellar object yet observed.
+Estimates of its nucleus size have varied considerably, with some studies suggesting a diameter of several kilometers — potentially making it the largest interstellar object yet observed.
 Researchers writing for Space.com have noted that the comet’s size and brightness have allowed for far more detailed analysis than was possible with ʻOumuamua, which was discovered only after it had begun receding from the Sun.

 A Global Scramble to Observe

-The discovery triggered an immediate mobilisation across the astronomical community.
+The discovery triggered an immediate mobilization across the astronomical community.
 The Hubble Space Telescope captured high-resolution images revealing a clear coma — the cloud of gas and dust surrounding the nucleus — confirming cometary activity.
 The James Webb Space Telescope, with its powerful infrared instruments, has been used to probe the comet’s chemical makeup, while the European Southern Observatory’s Very Large Telescope in Chile contributed additional spectral data.
-Even spacecraft already operating in the inner solar system, including Mars orbiters, were repositioned where possible to take advantage of favourable viewing geometry as the comet swept past the red planet in October 2025.
+Even spacecraft already operating in the inner solar system, including Mars orbiters, were repositioned where possible to take advantage of favorable viewing geometry as the comet swept past the red planet in October 2025.

 “Interstellar objects are messengers from other star systems, and each one we find gives us a chance to compare the chemistry of distant planetary nurseries with our own,” researchers at the European Southern Observatory have explained in describing the broader scientific motivation.
 Because such objects are detected only when they pass close enough to be seen, every encounter is fleeting and precious.